► Hybrid ES saloon driven in the UK

-This is the first time the ES badge has made its way to the UK – replacing the GS – but it’s already a big car for Lexus.
-It’s the bestselling saloon in the company’s range, and the second bestselling car for the brand overall after the RX SUV.
+This is the first time the ES badge has made its way to the UK after it replaced the rear-wheel-drive GS in 2019, but it’s already a big car for Lexus.
+It’s the best-selling saloon in the company’s range, and the second best-selling car for the brand overall after the RX SUV.
+The ES is now technically the smallest non-SUV vehicle Lexus sells in the UK, after it killed the IS saloon and RC coupe.

-We’ll get the bit about it basically being a Toyota Camry (also bound for the UK after Toyota killed off the Avensis) out of the way, because that’s old news.
-What the ES does offer in its seventh generation is a sharp look (would you expect anything else from Lexus?), a vast interior and a hybrid-only line-up.
-Oh, and it’s front-wheel drive.
+What the ES does offer in (technically) its seventh generation is a sharp look (would you expect anything else from Lexus?), a vast interior and a front-wheel-drive hybrid-only line-up.
+Oh, and it has a digital camera mirror option.

 It’s a nicely refined unit, though.
-Thanks to a CVT transmission, hurling the ES up a hill will send the revs soaring and create some engine moan for all to hear, but if you’re driving a Lexus like this, you’re not really getting the point of it.
+Thanks to a CVT transmission, hurling the ES up a hill will send the revs soaring and create some engine moan, but if you’re driving a Lexus in this way, you’re not really getting the point of it.

 Is it a bit dull to drive?

 No, not really.
 It’s all very civilised with a refined and relaxed drive most of the time – whether it’s on a smooth A-road or clogged motorway.
-It could surprise you on a quick dash on a Sunday afternoon if you feel so inclined, but that’s if you go for the F Sport (which you should) with its sharper setup and adaptive dampers.
+It could surprise you on a quick dash on a Sunday afternoon if you feel so inclined, but that’s if you go for the F Sport with its sharper set-up and adaptive dampers.

-As you’d expect it’s all very soothing to drive around town and at a cruise whichever spec you go for - with only a murmur of tyre noise finding its way into the plush interior.
-Lexus is very proud of the sound insulation it’s packed the ES with, and it seems to have paid off.
-The only downside is that because there’s so little wind and engine noise most of the time, the tyre noise can seem a little noisy on rougher surfaces.
+It’s all very soothing to drive around town and at a cruise whichever spec you go for – with only a murmur of tyre noise finding its way into the plush interior.
+Lexus is very proud of the sound insulation it’s packed the ES with, and it’s paid off.
+It’s so relaxing in here on the move we were convinced it had dropped our resting heart beat when reaching our destination.
+The only downside is that because there’s so little wind and engine noise most of the time, the tyre noise can seem a little intrusive on rougher surfaces.